 If you’re tired of giving up your weekend to do housework, try these seven ways to make cleaning faster.
 You’ll still get your place clean, but in much less time, which means you’ll get to enjoy your weekend, too!

 Isn’t that what it’s all about, anyway?
 I mean, we all want our homes to be tidy and pleasant, but who wants to spend all of their time on it?
 I sure don’t.

-If you’ve got young children, a job outside the home, or both, your free time is already at a premium.
+Your free time is already at a premium.
 These ways to make cleaning faster will help you get your house tidy without taking all day.

 7 Ways to Make Cleaning Faster